How to build your own ASP-based system?!: Meta programming

+To illustrate this, let us start with the simple meta encoding in Listing~\ref{prg:meta}, which supports all above mentioned language constructs according to their original meaning.
+This encoding is only a subset; the full encoding also accounts for optimization statements~\cite{meta-encodings}.

-At first, program \lstinline{ezy.lp} is reified as described above, and then the resulting set of facts along with the meta encoding \lstinline{meta.lp} are passed to \clingo.
+Before detailing how the encoding works, let us describe its usage.
+To compute the stable models of the logic program \lstinline{ezy.lp} in Listing~\ref{prg:ezy} via meta programming, we proceed in two steps.\footnote{ Adding option \lstinline{-Wno-atom-undefined} to the second call suppresses warnings due to missing definitions.
+The same effect is obtained by using \lstinline{#defined} declarations for selected predicates.} At first, program \lstinline{ezy.lp} is reified as described above, and then the resulting set of facts along with the meta encoding \lstinline{meta.lp} are passed to \clingo.
+The corresponding system call is given in Listing~\ref{call:reification}.
 The possibility of modifying the semantics of language constructs in \lstinline{meta.lp} is paid by twice as much grounding effort.
 Interestingly, keeping the semantics as done in Listing~\ref{prg:meta} results in roughly the same solver constraints, no matter whether meta-programming is used or not.
 Hence, the overall overhead of meta programming is often negligible.

+\begin{remark} We use pipes to avoid auxiliary files.
+An alternative to the command in Listing~\ref{call:reification} is